 His former home along Avenida Julius Nyerere embodies his creative notion of building inside out.
 His vision flows out onto the pavement through the black swirls of the wrought iron gate.
 In the changing socio-economic landscape, many of his buildings have been restored and have taken on a new function: one houses an NGO, another is a TV company, yet another is home to a pastel-painted frozen yoghurt parlour – where we indulge in respite from the humid heat – there are apartment blocks with peeling paint and even a hair dresser.

 The mustard yellow Smiling Lion apartment block with its sinuous, convex ceiling and mosaic detailing is like an illustration from a child’s storybook.
 There’s delight in the detail.
-But it’s also a reminder of Mozambique’s recent history, as it is located across the street from the military base.
+But it’s also a reminder of Mozambique’s and Maputo’s recent history, as it is located across the street from the military base.

 Later, I tiptoe between what seem to be segments of tanks, a car radiator, rocket launchers and mortar shells on the sandy ground in a courtyard.
 There’s a metal heap of bullet belts, soldiers’ helmets and other deconstructed bits of weaponry I can’t make out.
 Lifeless bullet shells lie like confetti.